Chapter 1 : Sanctuary

 "That, I honestly don't know."

 "But what about the old man?
 Can he not put some other protection in place for us?
 After all, we have given you a home all these years.
-We have fed you and clothed you..."
-She said, carried away with her account of her own generosity.
+We have fed you and clothed you..." she went on, carried away with her account of her own generosity.

 Harry could not stand hearing Petunia talk about his mentor.
 He had not wished to let them know of his death as he believed that fear of him was the only reason why they were being remotely civilised.
 But, partly out of impulse and partly out of remembering what Dumbledore had once said about doing what is right and not what is easy, he spat out, "The old man is dead."